 The state of Florida requires all motorists to maintain certain levels of auto insurance coverage.
-The requirements for Florida drivers differ significantly from those of many other states due to the state’s no-fault policy.
+The car insurance required in Florida differs significantly from those of many other states due to the state’s no-fault policy.

 Florida’s car insurance laws do not require bodily injury liability coverage, which is a mandatory coverage in most states, instead of relying on personal injury protection (PIP) coverage for injuries.